zack-bitcoin/amoveo-docs/blog_posts/cryptography_usecases.md

 Merkle trees take O(log2( number of elements in the database )) many reads and writes to update a single element in a database.

 Vector commitments have the potential to be much faster, which would let us process transactions faster.
+A merkle tree that uses vector commitments instead of merkle hashes is called a "verkle tree"

 Cryptonote
 ==========